Release: Friday, November 30, 2018 (watch now on Amazon Prime)

 Mock and Roll is now available for streaming on Amazon Prime.

-Recommendation: Fans of rock music and independent filmmaking need to add to their playlist Mock and Roll, an inventive production that wears its passions on its sleeve.
+Moral of the Story: Fans of rock music and independent filmmaking need to add to their playlist Mock and Roll, an inventive production that wears its passions on its sleeve.
 While I often found myself out of the loop in terms of the lyrics that were being parodied, there is plenty here to latch on to narratively and character-wise.
 But if you have indeed heard of the Black Owls, then surely this film will be a special treat.

 Running Time: 84 mins.